AIR-HLoc: Adaptive Retrieved Images Selection for Efficient Visual Localisation: Related Work

 \subsection{Image Retrieval}

 Image Retrieval (IR) is commonly used for place recognition and visual localisation tasks.
-IR fetches top $k$ relevant and similar database images given query images by extracting global descriptor from pre-trained models~\cite{arandjelovic2016netvlad, GARL17, Berton_2023_EigenPlaces}.
+IR fetches top-$k$ relevant and similar database images given query images by extracting global descriptors from pre-trained models~\cite{arandjelovic2016netvlad, GARL17, Berton_2023_EigenPlaces,yin2024general}.
 We focus on IR in structure-based localisation in this paper. ~\cite{humenberger2022investigating} studies the performance correlation between classical place recognition and localisation tasks and finds almost no improvement in visual localisation when $k$ is larger than 20.
 Mobile sensors' data are utilized to reduce the database's research space when doing IR in~\cite{yan2023long}.~\cite{humenberger2007robust,sarlin2022lamar} use a fusion of global descriptors in the visual localisation task.
-This study aims to improve the speed of HLoc by adaptively allocating the number of retrieved images for more efficient matching and pose estimation instead of using a constant $k$ for all queries in previous work.
+This study aims to reduce computational costs and processing time of HLoc by adaptively allocating the number of retrieved images for more efficient matching instead of using a constant $k$ for all queries in previous work.